ArchipelagoMW/Archipelago/docs/adding games.md

 ### What Modifications You Should Make to the Game
 We talked about this briefly in [Game Modification](#game-modification) section.
 The next step is to know what you need to make the game do now that you can modify it.
 Here are your key goals:
-- Modify the game so that checks are shuffled
-- Know when the player has completed a check, and react accordingly
+- Know when the player has checked a location, and react accordingly
-- Listen for messages from the Archipelago server
-- Modify the game to display messages from the Archipelago server
+- Be able to receive items from the server on the fly
+- Keep an index for items received in order to resync from disconnections
 - Add interface for connecting to the Archipelago server with passwords and sessions
 - Add commands for manually rewarding, re-syncing, forfeiting, and other actions

-To elaborate, you need to be able to inform the server whenever you check locations, print out messages that you receive from the server in-game so players can read them, award items when the server tells you to, sync and re-sync when necessary, avoid double-awarding items while still maintaining game file integrity, and allow players to manually enter commands in case the client or server make mistakes.

 Refer to the [Network Protocol documentation](./network%20protocol.md) for how to communicate with Archipelago's servers.

 ## But my Game is a console game.
 Can I still add it?